-- The most recent quarterly statistics show a total of 46 alleged shipboard crimes.
+- The most recent quarterly statistics (July 1 through September 30, 2019) show a total of 46 alleged shipboard crimes.
 Six of the 12 reporting cruise lines (Bahamas Paradise, Crystal Cruises, Holland America, Oceania Cruise Line, Princess Cruises, and Seabourn) reported zero crimes in any of the listed categories.

 - The total number of crimes for October 1 through December 31, 2018 was 34.
 Bahamas Paradise, Crystal, MSC, Oceania, and Seabourn reported zero crimes during that quarter.